-Students who did not qualify for a merit scholarship upon admission may be eligible for a \$3,000 annual merit scholarship if they have a cumulative 3.25 GPA or higher after 3 completed terms.
-The student must maintain fulltime status, good academic standing, and a minimum 2.5 GPA to retain the scholarship in subsequent academic years.
+Bryn Athyn College Performance Award - students who did not qualify for a merit scholarship upon admission may be eligible for a \$4,000 annual merit scholarship if they have a cumulative 3.25 GPA or higher after 3 completed terms.
+The student must maintain full-time status, good academic standing, and a minimum 2.5 GPA to retain the scholarship in subsequent academic years.